azuremeadows/azuremeadows.github.io/docs/Derbies/task-trash-list.md

 ---
-title: Derby Trash List
+title: Derby Trash List - Proposed
 parent: Derbies
-nav_order: 2
+nav_order: 99
 ---

+**Note:** Effective: December 6, 2022

-Since each derby type has it's own set of quirks, this page lists tasks that are trashed.
+Since each derby type has it's own set of quirks, this page lists tasks that are generally trashed.
+If there are events or if the derby type requires the completion of a task noted below, the elders will make this announcement in the Discord server.

 - Any task that is less than 320 points
+- Items that take longer than 4 hours to produce (e.g. Tomatoes, Strawberries, etc)
+- Goods produced on machines (e.g. pies, juice, bread, smoothies)
-- "Picnic Basket" tasks where more than one activity must be performed
+- "Picnic Basket" tasks where more than one activity must be performed, with the exception of Town Visitor Baskets (e.g. serve 5 of each Teacher, Grand Master, Local)
 - Fishing Tasks
-- Wool Collection and related tasks (e.g. Sweater, Wooly Hat, etc.)
-- Tasks where you must be Level 31 or higher (Please refer to the [Goods List](https://hayday.fandom.com/wiki/Goods_List) to review which items these may be)
-  - Goat Milk collection tasks
+- Tasks that remain on the board for 16-24 hours (See details below)

 To keep the board diverse with different tasks, we'll limit the following to just one task on the board:
 - Boat Tasks